Fournier's Gangrene in Patients with Oncohematological Diseases: A Systematic Review of Published Cases | Canada Hyperbarics Skip to main content

 What They Found

-The review identified 35 papers describing 44 patients with Fournier's gangrene and blood cancers, with acute myeloid leukemia being the most common underlying condition.
+The review identified 35 papers describing 44 patients with Fournier's gangrene and blood cancers, with acute myeloid leukaemia being the most common underlying condition.
 Surgery was performed on 39 patients, and hyperbaric oxygen therapy (HBOT) was used in 3 patients.
 Overall, 30 patients recovered, but 11 patients died due to the infection.

 Canadian Relevance

-Fournier's gangrene is a severe infection that can lead to necrotizing fasciitis, which is not a Health Canada-recognized indication for HBOT.
+Fournier's gangrene is a severe infection that can lead to necrotizing fasciitis, which is not a Health Canada-recognised indication for HBOT.
 However, HBOT is used for other severe infections like necrotizing soft tissue infections in general.
 This study was not conducted by Canadian authors or in Canada.

 Study Limitations